-I watched about 500 different homeless people get processed over my 6 months there.
+I watched about 500 homeless people get processed over my six months there.
 I’m not sure how many had prior service with our military, but I remember only 1 who had a mental illness to the point where someone should have had someone else taking care of him.

 Most of them were guys who’d done 5-10+ years in prison and their friends/family moved on.
 Since they’re convicted felons, the criminal justice system makes it virtually impossible for them to get work.
 They had simply run out of options to make money and did not have a support system.